Bareflank/hypervisor/bfdrivers/src/arch/linux/README.md

 ## Linux Driver Compilation Instructions

 Supported Linux distributions are:
-- Ubuntu 12.04, 14.04, 15.04, 15.10
+- Ubuntu 14.04, 16.04
-- Debian Jessie
+- Debian Stretch
-- Fedora 22, 23
+- Fedora 23

+NOTE: If you would like to use an unsupported platform, so long as you have the latest and greatest docker, and GCC5+, it's likely that a build is possble.
+The above platforms are simply what our developers are testing.
+If you plan to use an unsupported platform, start by modifying a setup-\<platform\>.sh to suit your needs.
+In some cases, all you have to do is enable the platform your using.

-To compile bareflank, first start by downloading the repo, and running the setup-\<platform\>.sh script, which creates the cross compiler and sysroot that will be used later.
+To compile bareflank, first start by downloading the repo, and running the setup-\<platform\>.sh script

 ```
 cd ~/